 The days when sock drawers were filled with nothing but white tube socks are over.
 Second that for mountains of plain black dress socks.
-Whether it’s bold colors, striking patterns, or novelty repeats, the standard for men’s socks has shifted in a big way and men everywhere have taken note.
+Whether it’s bold colors, striking patterns, or novelty repeats, the standard for men’s socks has shifted in a big way.

 The necktie is no longer the sultan of sartorial flair.
-Now men start from their toes and work their way up — so kick your feet up and discover how to wear men’s socks the right way.
+Men now start from their toes and work their way up — so kick your feet up and discover how to wear men’s socks the right way.

 Getting that sockless look doesn’t mean literally going sockless.
 A smartly designed pair of no-show socks will keep your feet comfortable, stylish, and dry.
 Plus, they’ll stay put throughout an active day without slipping off the back of your heel.

 Prove the haters wrong with our La Habra Carded Cotton socks in aqua.